-- Students applying to a three bedroom double unit (3×2) should expect to be tripled.
+Students applying to a three bedroom double unit (3×2) are more likely to be tripled.

-- Other suite styles, such as a one bedroom double unit (1×1) may be tripled based on the application date and availability.
+Other suite styles, such as a one bedroom double unit (1×1) may be tripled.

 Do I get a triple room rebate?

-- Yes!
-Students assigned to a triple bedroom will receive a reimbursement of 25% of the room rate for every night or pro rate portion thereof that they live in triple housing.
+Yes!
+Students assigned to a triple bedroom will receive a reimbursement of 25% of the room rate for every night (or prorated portion thereof) that they live in tripled housing.
 For the three bedroom double suite, only the residents of the bedroom that is tripled will receive the credit – the other residents of the suite do not receive a credit.

 How long will it last?